Ahmedaltu/Networks/README.md

 <img width="619" alt="Screenshot 2022-05-20 at 21 30 31" src="https://user-images.githubusercontent.com/76178825/169590875-0cc38571-0a25-4de1-9ab8-16fcee5c801f.png">

-Each student has his/her own IP address range available according to the following table:
 1. Use Per Vlan Spanninnig tree plus as Spanning Tree protocol
 2. Routing protocol used in this Case Study is single area OSPF
 3. Configure parallel Ethernet links as Etherchannels